getshifter/chrome-getshfter-detector/README.md

 ## How to install.
 (Firefox)

+Insall from release(xpi)

+[chrome-getshfter-detector/releases](https://github.com/getshifter/chrome-getshfter-detector/releases)

 In Firefox, an icon appears in the address bar only when it is detected.

-1. clone this repo to local.
-2. open `about:debugging`
-3. select "This Firefox"
-4. “Load Temporary Add-on...” and select `path/to/chrome-getshfter-detector` directory.

-The above method will be lost when you restart Firefox.
-You can use the xpi file from the distribution release for persistence.

-[chrome-getshfter-detector/releases](https://github.com/getshifter/chrome-getshfter-detector/releases)